tradingticket/TradeItAccountOpeningIosSDK/README.md

 - Swift 4 or higher
 - Check [the podspec](https://github.com/tradingticket/SpecRepo/tree/master/TradeItAccountOpeningSDK) to verify dependency compatability in your applicaiton. _note, this SDK is only compatible with the [TradeItIosTicketSDK2](https://github.com/tradingticket/TradeItIosTicketSDK2/) v2.0.11+_

-2.0.11 or higher
-Swift version 4 or higher
-Cocoapods (preferred) or Carthage

 ## Installation
 Installing and linking the framework will provide the following header:
 ```Swift